Some people think that just because West London has a reputation for luxury and fine living so, therefore, must its restaurants.

 The Counter | Notting Hill

 Well, this place is lovely.
-To walk in is to be enveloped by warmth, both from the staff and the ocakbaşı grill, which chef Kemal Demirasal and his team use to churn out a parade of mouthwatering, flame-kissed dishes.
+To walk in is to be enveloped by warmth – both metaphorically, from the staff, and physically, from the ocakbaşı grill, which chef Kemal Demirasal and his team use to churn out a parade of mouthwatering, flame-kissed dishes.
 The cocktails – laced with savoury notes and spices – make perfect and unexpected companions to visionary creations like the white chocolate babaganoush, alongside well-executed Turkish classics.
 Ask to sit up at the eponymous counter to be a part of the action.

 Details: 108 Golborne Road, Notting Hill, W10 5PS | Book a table at The Counter